 About the University of Maryland

-The University of Maryland is one of the top-ranked public research institutions in the United States.
-We are the state’s flagship institution, and a member of the Association of American Universities (AAU), the Committee on Institutional Cooperation (CIC) and the Big 10 Conference.
+The University of Maryland (UMD) is among the top-ranked public research institutions in the United States.
+We are the state of Maryland’s flagship institution and a member of the Association of American Universities (AAU), the Committee on Institutional Cooperation (CIC) and the Big 10 Conference.

 We have an unbeatable location just outside Washington, D.C., where you can take advantage of the vast cultural, internship and learning opportunities.
 The university is also just a short train or car ride to Baltimore or Annapolis.

 Grab hold of your destiny.
-Work and study among visionaries, and Nobel Prize winners.
+Work and study among visionaries and Nobel Prize winners.
 Create the next world-changing technology or company.
 Tackle our society’s great issues.
-Learn from and among the fearless 27,000 undergraduate students who come from over 115 different countries.
+Learn from and among the fearless 30,000 undergraduate students who come from over 123 different countries.

 Here are some helpful facts:

 - 86% 6-year graduation rate

 - 19% are Pell recipients